mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/docs/BACKTEST_SUITE_README.md

 ## Notes

 - The demo strategy is minimal for clarity.
 Integrate your real strategies through the same interface and have them read params from the Param Controller.
-- For compute‑heavy models, insert **training latency** (sleep) in the backtester to emulate downtime.
+- For compute‑heavy models, insert **training latency** (sleep) in the backtest runner to emulate downtime.
 - Always embargo/purge overlaps if you extend the trainer locally — or keep training in `ml_service` to guarantee the same code path as production.